itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/05_extension-2.0/index.md

 Go to the dashboards section, expand /dashboards/{id} (3rd link) and press "try it out".

-Copy the dashboardId in the box and press execute.
+Copy the dashboard Id in the box and press execute.

 You should get a 200 ok response and see the dashboard data in the response field.